BoitumeloMonyebodi/se-day-2-git-and-github/README.md

 Commits help track changes and maintain a clear history of the project, making it easier to revert to previous states if necessary.

-How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
+6.How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 Branching allows you to create a separate line of development for a specific feature or bug fix.
 The main advantage is that changes can be made without affecting the main project until the branch is merged.